twbs/bootstrap/docs/4.0/components/carousel.md

 Carousels don't automatically normalize slide dimensions.
 As such, you may need to use additional utilities or custom styles to appropriately size content.
 While carousels support previous/next controls and indicators, they're not explicitly required.
 Add and customize as you see fit.

-Be sure to set a unique id on the `.carousel` for optional controls, especially if you're using multiple carousels on a single page.
+**The `.active` class needs to be added to one of the slides** otherwise the carousel will not be visible.
+Also be sure to set a unique id on the `.carousel` for optional controls, especially if you're using multiple carousels on a single page.

 ### Slides only